 Knowing “who” is Just the Beginning

 Now that you’ve isolated a few key audience groups on which to focus, it’s time to dig deeper.
 With behavioral analytics you can track user flow and actions over a period of time.
-Analyzing metrics on which pages were viewed, click through rates, bounce rates, conversions and more will help you identify and segment prospects in a more meaningful manner.
+Analysing metrics on which pages were viewed, click through rates, bounce rates, conversions and more will help you identify and segment prospects in a more meaningful manner.

-Customized Content is Critical to Engagement
+Customised Content is Critical to Engagement

 Once you have segmented your audience, you can create content specifically designed for each unique persona.
 This ensures that you are speaking directly to your target audience in a way that will be most engaging to them.

-Smart digital markers know they must try out a few different messages and personalization techniques for each target.
+Smart digital markers know they must try out a few different messages and personalisation techniques for each target.
 This is critical to finding the ideal content-persona match and keeping customers and prospects on their path to purchase.
 About 78% of CMOs believe custom content is the future of marketing, so it’s important that you get out ahead of the competition before it’s too late.

 Incorporating A/B testing into a marketing program is critical to determining which content types, messages and delivery methods resonate with your audience.
 When setting up the tests, it is important to make small changes – alter the keyword in a subject line; add a video link to one communication or deliver the message at a different time of day – in order to understand which elements are driving higher response rates.
-With careful testing, you can understand how to best optimize all your communications and evolve content as customer needs change.
+With careful testing, you can understand how to best optimise all your communications and evolve content as customer needs change.

-Constantly track, measure and optimize
+Constantly track, measure and optimise

 In reality, a marketer’s job is never truly “done”.
 Being data driven means constantly going back and testing your theories in an effort to design – or refine – the perfect marketing campaign.
 Start by creating a baseline against which you can benchmark conversation rates for all new activities.
 While it’s important to understand internal achievements, you also need to see how your work compares to industry benchmarks as well.
 Meet with your team regularly to go through the data on both a granular and trend level.